johansan/better-paste/README.md

 ### 2.1 Custom snippets

 Write your own find and replace rules with regex and they run on every paste.
-This one removes ChatGPT's source markers:
+This one removes Perplexity's citation markers:

 ```
-The fix shipped last week 【23†source】 and rollout begins today 【24†source】.
+The fix shipped last week[1][2] and rollout begins today[3].
 ```

 becomes